Smooth and silky cream inside of a tender choux dough and covered with a rich dark chocolate. This chocolate eclair is an ultimate pleasure.

 - Bring the remaining milk to a simmer, add 50 grams of sugar.

-- When the milk starts to boil, add a dissolved cornstarch and whisk vigorously until no lumps remain.
+- When the milk starts to boil, add a dissolved cornstarch and whisk until no lumps remain.

 - Remove from the heat and cool.